-A cooperative return is a return of a cooperative's earnings back to patrons like you who use the cooperative's services.
+A cooperative return, or patronage dividend, is a return of a cooperative's earnings back to patrons like you who use the cooperative's services.
 All members who have a loan relationship in good standing with Capital Farm Credit are eligible for a cooperative return.